Plunked again, Contreras hits back with HR, Cubs beat Brews - WHIZ News

 TRAINERS’ ROOM

 Brewers: OF Christian Yelich missed a second straight game with a sore back.
-Brewers manager Craig Counsell said it’s “not out of the question” that the 2018 NL MVP could return for Wednesday afternoon’s game.
+Counsell said it’s “not out of the question” that the 2018 NL MVP could return for Wednesday afternoon’s game.
 “We’re taking it day by day,” Counsell said.

 On his 35th birthday, Lorenzo Cain exited the game after two innings due to discomfort in his left quadriceps.